ax4w/gorage/README.md

 If you use only the main thread the actions are blocking -> you have to wait for the action to complete

 ==> You will get the correct and intact data ofter the transaction.
-Currently the transaction are not able to rollback the state.
-This is going to change in the near future.
+Rollbacks of transactions, when failed, are implemented in:
+- Update

+Other operations are designed in such way, that a transaction will be validated before execution

 ## Create Storage and Tables
 ### CreateNewGorage